Friendship, Answered Prayers, and S+K=Love

 Our dear friends Steve and Kari got married a few months ago.
 It was such a fun weekend of celebrating these two individuals, reuniting with people we don't get to see often, and dancing the night away.

 The happy couple: we have been friends with Steve for years now...(doesn't it sound strange when you think about your friends from college and you're able to say that you have known them for almost a decade?
 Maybe it doesn't sound strange, maybe it just makes me OLD).
 There's much to love about Steve as a person and a friend.
+He’s always the life of the party.
 He digs in and holds loyal ground in the best way.
-He's cares deeply for other people and has a killer laugh when he finds something funny.
-He's a firefighter in a tough area of Chicago, which again highlights his steadfast nature and concern for others.
-He has always been such a Godly support of Doug and I...we are lucky to both share a friendship with this wonderful individual.
+He cares deeply for other people and has a killer laugh when he finds something funny.
+He's a firefighter in a tough area of Chicago, which just highlights his steadfast nature and concern for others.
+He is such a loving support/cheerleader for Doug and I...we’re both lucky to share a friendship with this wonderful individual.
 I have always called him one of my 'blessed jewels' because it seems so fitting to his character.

 I adored Kari from the first time I met her.
 She has a gift for making you feel like you have known her your whole life.
 She's a teacher in practice and at heart, which is something you can feel integrated into the way she communicates and approaches people.
 She is a measured balance of creative, adventurous, and sweet...and a killer athlete.
 Ironically, Kari's dad used to be the athletic director at Doug's high school.
 Before I even knew who she was, I had heard about her dad from Doug who was the president of his fan club.
 Doug had shared memories of what a genuine, good man he was and you could see that truth in the caliber of his daughter.
 It was so clear when we met Kari that God had chosen her kind spirit specifically for Steve; like she was the missing piece of a puzzle he had been trying to solve.
 There's such beauty in that.